 Treatment of substance abuse disorders continues to challenge clinicians and the patient’s cravings for the abused substance are often impediments to sobriety.
-Nicotinamide Adenine Dinucleotide (NAD+) has been used in the past with claims of having anti-craving properties.
+Nicotinamide Adenine Dinucleotide (NAD+ Research) has been used in the past with claims of having anti-craving properties.

 NAD+ is in every human cell and is an essential part of hundreds of cellular processes.
 It’s most documented function is as a pivotal coenzyme in cellular respiration.
 What this means is that NAD+ is one of the most important parts in generating energy for your cells.
 While it is not the energy molecule ATP itself, NAD+ is essential to the creation of ATP in every one of the human body’s mitochondria.
 Two separate, but interrelated, respiratory processes—glycolysis via the Citric Acid Cycle and oxidative phosphorylation—use NAD+ as a reducing agent, and its reduced form NADH, as essential parts of human energy function.